hectorqlucero/escuela/README.md

 3. mySQL or MariaDB

 ## Usage
-1. Create a database "sk" in mySQL or MariaDB
+1. Create a database "escuela" in mySQL or MariaDB
 2. Clone the repository
 3. Create a config file in: resources/private/config.clj Example of resources/private/config.clj